Get Answers To Your Tax Questions

 Finding answers to your tax questions is now less taxing.

-If I'm paying child support for my children but they don't live with me, can I claim them as dependents?
+I'm paying child support for my children, but they don't live with me.
+Can I claim them as dependents?

 When claiming a child, the amount of support you provide usually doesn't matter.
 Instead, to qualify as a dependent, the child must not provide more than half of his or her own support for the year.